 Combine almond milk and vinegar in a small mixing bowl and let set for a few minutes to curdle/activate.
 Then add olive oil, agave nectar or maple syrup and whisk.
 Set aside.

 Add dry ingredients to a large mixing bowl and whisk until well combined.
 Then add wet ingredients to dry and mix until well incorporated.
 The mixture will be slightly thick and scoopable (not too gloppy, not pourable).
+If too thick, thin with a bit of almond milk.
+If too thin, add a bit more flour.

 Test batter for sweetness and flavor.
 Add more sweetener or some vanilla extract if desired.
 I added a touch more agave.